tari-project/rfcs/src/Glossary.md

 ## Validator Node committee

-[validator node committee]: #validator-node-committee "A bunch of second-layer nodes that form a BFT consensus to validates digital asset state transitions"
+[validator node committee]: #validator-node-committee "A group of second-layer nodes that carry out BFT consensus to validate digital asset state transitions"

-Validator nodes (VNs) will group together to form BFT consensus committees or Validator Node Committees (VNCs) and run all asset, or [Digital Asset Network].
-VNCs are responsible for creating and updating [digital asset]s living on the Tari network.
+Validator nodes (VNs) validate and execute instructions on the Digital Assets Network (DAN).
+They are also responsible for maintaining state in DAN assets.

 ## Wallet